 3 Benefits to Using Bill Pay Software

 Open Road Grill

 There are three primary ways for restaurants to pay their bills: manually writing checks (stuffing, licking, stamping envelopes, and taking them to the post office), using credit cards or digital banking, and lastly using a third-party provider like Bill.com, QuickBooks, or your restaurant management system (RMS).
 While there are pros and cons to each method, the right method is going to be the one that ultimately works best for your restaurant’s needs.
-Since MarginEdge provides bill pay functionality for restaurants, this blog will discuss the benefits and drawbacks to paying bills through a third-party provider.
+Since MarginEdge provides bill pay functionality for restaurants, this blog will discuss the benefits and drawbacks to paying bills through a third-party provider with online payment processing.

 Time is Money and Mailing Money Takes Time

 Paying your bills through an online or third-party provider when you can write checks yourself may seem like a silly expenditure.
 Kind of like kombucha.
 Is it just $6 fizzy vinegar, or does it actually help with digestive issues?
 We can’t answer that because we’re not scientists.
 But we can answer the question of what’s in it for restaurants when they choose to pay their bills and invoices through their RMS.
 The biggest benefit is how much time it can save you and your operations team.